J-O-H-N-P-A-U-L/portfolio/pages/index.md

 JB Hi-Fi is an Australian retailer of consumer electronics, as well as a supplier of video games and of Blu-rays, DVDs, and CDs.
 It is a chain store operation headquartered in Melbourne.

  #### Key Responsibilities and Contributions
-*Successfully delivered a new front end stack for the JB Hi-Fi retail website using a React to provide a new range of delivery and payment options to delight end-users of the retail website.
+*Successfully delivered a new front end stack for the JB Hi-Fi retail website using React to provide a new range of delivery and payment options to delight end-users of the retail website.
 Check out our Lifehacker review at:  https://www.lifehacker.com.au/2017/11/the-amazon-effect-jb-hi-fi-now-offers-same-day-delivery/
 ![JB Hi-Fi](./images/lifehacker.png "The Amazon Effect: JB Hi-Fi Now Offers Same-Day Delivery")
 * worked as a part of a multi-disciplinary team as a front end specialist in a fast paced agile development environment
 * liaised with key stake holders and project owners to determine requirements and scope of work